remotely-save/remotely-save/README.md

 - **webdav support is considered experimental.**
 - Currently only supports BASIC authorization method.
-- Currently webdav server has to be enabled CORS for requests from `app://obsidian.md` and `capacitor://localhost` and `http://localhost`, **AND** all webdav HTTP methods and webdav headers, because of technical limitations of mobile.
+- Currently webdav server has to be enabled CORS for requests from `app://obsidian.md` and `capacitor://localhost` and `http://localhost`, **AND** all webdav HTTP methods, **AND** all webdav headers.
+These are required, because Obsidian mobile works like a browser and mobile plugins are limited by CORS policies.
   - Popular software NextCloud and OwnCloud do **NOT** enable CORS by default.
-If you are using any of them, you should find a way to enable CORS before using this plugin.
+If you are using any of them, you should evaluate the risk, and find a way to enable CORS, before using this plugin.
   - The plugin is tested successfully under python package [`wsgidav` (version 4.0)](https://github.com/mar10/wsgidav).
-See [this issue](https://github.com/mar10/wsgidav/issues/239) for details.
+See [this issue](https://github.com/mar10/wsgidav/issues/239) for some details.
+- Password-based end-to-end encryption is also supported.